 Academic Policies

 Students offered admission to the Joint Bachelor’s Degree Program will have their first two years of study at City University of Hong Kong automatically validated, and will receive up to the maximum 60 allowable transfer credits toward the 124 credit minimum required for the Columbia undergraduate degree upon enrollment.
-Courses with grades of C or higher at CityU are considered eligible for transfer toward fulfillment of the Columbia Core Curriculum.
 Students who have additional college or university-level coursework will also receive an Entrance Credit Report (ECR), which will be shared with them before their arrival in New York.
-Please review the School of General Studies website for additional details and policies related to non-CityU transfer credits.
+Please review the School of General Studies website for additional details and policies related to non-CityUHK transfer credits.

 The School of General Studies allows students to transfer up to 6 credits of professional studies coursework toward their GS degrees.
 Professional studies include both pre-professional and professional courses in law, business, or journalism, as well as any other course that is clearly professional in its orientation.
-Any professional courses that correspond to an undergraduate course with a Columbia Arts & Sciences department (such as those offered within the Business Management Concentration) are excluded from the 6-credit limit.
+Any professional courses that correspond to an undergraduate course with a Columbia Arts & Sciences department (such as those offered within the Business Management Concentration) are excluded from the 6-credit limit. rse at Columbia.

 Credit towards the Columbia BA degree